danhall123/patch/README.md

-# PATCH - Clean UI + Client Display
-Now displays saved clients and removes sub-heading.
+PATCH with Firebase connected and client display working.